shm-tar/Hyperledger-BanList/README.md

 ## Creating business networks
 To create a new business network, refer to <a href="https://hyperledger.github.io/composer/v0.19/tutorials/developer-tutorial" target="_blank">Hyperledger Developer Tutorial</a>.
 ## Running the BanList project
-To run this repository's project, clone the progect using
+To run the repository's project, clone the progect using
 ```
 git clone https://github.com/shm-tar/Hyperledger-BanList
 ```
 Be sure to delete networkadmin.card and noflylist@0.0.6.bna.</br>
+### Installing business network
 Using the command line, navigate to the Hyperledger-BanList directory.</br>
 From the Hyperledger-BanList directory, run the following command:
 ```